The code of ethics

 4) If the employee’s superior is the executive director of the department, the employee shall communicate with him/her in line with this Code at all times through an immediately superior director of a division, the director of a branch or a deputy executive director of a department, who shall provide the executive director of the department with his/her position on the matter.

-5) In order to asses the limits on transactions and other consideration denominated in foreign currency set out in the Code, the CNB’s middle exchange rate valid for the foreign currency as of the record date shall be applied; where the decisive date cannot be identified from the relevant provision of the Code, it shall be the date on which the employee acquired the asset in question.
+5) In order to assess the limits on transactions and other consideration denominated in foreign currency set out in the Code, the CNB’s middle exchange rate valid for the foreign currency as of the decisive date shall be applied; where the record date cannot be identified from the relevant provision of the Code, it shall be the date on which the employee acquired the asset in question.
 In order to make notifications in the Register pursuant to Article 24(1)(b), the CNB’s middle exchange rate valid for the foreign currency as of the date of entry of the employee concerned in the Register shall be applied.

 6) A breach of an employee’s duty in line with the Code shall be a breach of Article 50(6) of the Act on the Czech National Bank and shall be deemed a breach of a duty arising from the legislation applicable to the work performed by the employee pursuant to the Labour Code.